puredrinkology/website/content/recipes/oreo_mudslide/index.md

 ---
-title: "The Oreo Mudslide Cocktail"
+title: "The Oreo Mudslide Shake"
-fullname: "The Oreo Mudslide Cocktail"
+fullname: "The Oreo Mudslide Shake"
 shortname: "Oreo Mudslide"
 author: "Pure Drinkology"
 description: "The Oreo Mudslide belongs to the **Dessert Cocktail** family, a category that emerged in the late 19th century.
 Its origins are likely contemporary, inspired by the popular Mudslide cocktail but with the playful addition of Oreo cookies, echoing the dessert-like nature of this family. "